SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A hard link only exists as a directory entry, in fact, all directory entries are hard links.
 To use a hard link, the file must be on the same filesystem.
-If a file moves, a hard link will still be pointing to it.
+If a file moves, a hard link will still be pointing to it. readlink prints the value of a symbolic link.

 #### directories

-dentry = directroy entry.
-in the ext filesystem, a directory file is made up of a list of directory entries.
+In *nix, directories are nothing but a file, where the files 'contained' within are only associated with it via their directory entry. dentry = directroy entry. in the ext filesystem, a directory file is made up of a list of directory entries.
-In the ext filesystem, a directory entry contains the inode number, file name and file name length.
+In the ext filesystem, a directory entry contains the inode number, file name and file name length. the . and .. entries are maintained by the directory files themselves.
 Within the ext filesystem, the first entry in any directory file is the . entry.
 Within the ext filesystem, the second entry in any directory file is the .. entry.
 .|current directory